Quantum Artificial Intelligence for Mission-Critical Systems: Foundations, Architectural Elements, and Future Directions: Introduction

-Quantum AI uses a quantum processor for particular steps in the learning process, like data preparation, measurement, and expectation estimation.
+Quantum Artificial Intelligence (QAI) is an umbrella term for the intersection of quantum computing and artificial intelligence.
+It is important to note that QAI is a much broader field than QML.
+QAI encompasses quantum optimization, quantum search, quantum reasoning, fuzzy quantum logic, among others \cite{acampora2026quantum, baioletti2025quantum}.
+The scope of this paper is particularly limited to QAI methods applied to mission-critical systems, and we use QAI when referring to the field at large.
+QAI uses a quantum processor for particular steps in the learning process, like data preparation, measurement, and expectation estimation.
 The remaining parts of the hybrid pipelines, like data handling, logging, optimization, and control, remain classical.
 The key idea behind QAI is that by representing a classical input in quantum states, the device would be able to estimate overlaps that can act as useful kernels for standard ML classifiers.
 QAI leverages quantum phenomena like superposition and entanglement for processing vast amounts of information simultaneously, allowing better exploration of complex solution spaces and faster computation.
 MC tasks often face imbalanced, scarce labels (near-misses, rare faults) and are supposed to operate with tight assurance (bounded behavior, traceability).
-QAI can help with these cases in concrete ways.
-QAI models can act as powerful feature-map engines that enhance the separability of features even with limited examples.
+QAI can potentially help with these cases in concrete ways.
+QAI models can potentially act as powerful feature-map engines that enhance the separability of features even with limited examples.
 With Quantum AI models, certain learning tasks require fewer experiments, particularly when the data comes from instruments (calibration, sensing, and characterization).
 Many mission critical tasks reduce to reconfiguration or hard scheduling with strict latency budgets.
 Variational quantum optimizers like Quantum Approximate Optimization Algorithm (QAOA) provide fixed-depth circuits that balance runtime and solution quality.
 When training in MC systems that must cross organizational boundaries, QAI can make use of QC techniques like quantum cryptography and blind quantum computing to protect queries, data, and model updates.